$B_s \to \mu^+ \mu^-$ in a Two-Higgs-Doublet Model with flavour-changing up-type Yukawa couplings: The decay in the Two-Higgs-Doublet Model of type-II

 \section{The decay $\mathbf{B_s \to \mu^+ \mu^-}$ in the Two-Higgs-Doublet Model of type-II}

-In the SM next-to-leading order corrections are available from Refs.~\cite{10.1143/PTP.65.297,BUCHALLA1993285,BUCHALLA1993225,Buchalla:1998ba,Misiak:1999yg} and higher order QCD and electroweak corrections have been computed in Refs.~\cite{Hermann:2013kca,Bobeth:2013tba,Bobeth:2013uxa,Beneke:2017vpq,Beneke:2019slt}.
-Next-to-leading corrections in the type-II 2HDM have been computed in Refs.~\cite{Logan:2000iv,Bobeth:2001sq,Bobeth:2001jm,Hermann:2014lga}, which we have reproduced for the present paper, also as a check of the automated setup.
+In the SM the leading-order result was obtained in Ref.~\cite{10.1143/PTP.65.297} and next-to-leading order QCD corrections have been presented in Refs.~\cite{BUCHALLA1993285,BUCHALLA1993225,Buchalla:1998ba,Misiak:1999yg}.
+Higher-order QCD and electroweak corrections have been computed in Refs.~\cite{Hermann:2013kca,Bobeth:2013tba,Bobeth:2013uxa,Beneke:2017vpq,Beneke:2019slt}.
+Next-to-leading corrections in the type-II 2HDM have been calculated in Refs.~\cite{Logan:2000iv,Bobeth:2001sq,Bobeth:2001jm,Hermann:2014lga}.
+We have reproduced these results for the present paper, also as a check of the automated setup.
 The result can be expressed in terms of dimensionless mass ratios of the top quark, $W$ boson and charged Higgs boson masses,

 In the SM, only the Wilson coefficient $C_A$ receives significant contributions from diagrams such as the ones depicted in \fig{fig:SMdias}.
 The Wilson coefficients $C_A',C_S,\ldots,C_P'$ are suppressed by powers of ratios of light (external) masses and $M_W$.
 The leading SM contribution is, moreover, independent of the Yukawa couplings of all external particles, that is we can set $m_b = m_s = m_\mu = 0$ for the contributions from $W$-box and $Z$-penguin diagrams.
 At leading and next-to-leading order they are given by